sbenitez78/FDLTest/README.md

 - Completion of unit tests and update of the README.

 - To execute test you can use `python manage.py` test command

+Video too large to upload so here is a drive URL to see it: https://drive.google.com/file/d/1PKxxMUaQbjZ_tuV0K-SAMOtf7uS3zTCc/view?usp=sharing